 This section provides information on measuring low-level signals and distinguishing them from spectrum noise.
-There are four techniques used to measure low-level signals.
+There are four main useful techniques as follows to measure a low-level signal.

 Reducing Input Attenuation

 The ability to measure a low-level signal is limited by internally generated noise in the spectrum analyzer.